 Several dishes were laid out in a luxurious manner.
-Everyday pies, jellies, fritters and stews were also served.
-Custards were dyed in vivid colours accompanying other dishes.
+Everyday pies, jellies, fritters, and stews were also served.
+Custards were dyed in vivid colors accompanying other dishes.
 Other banquets provided special courtesy books to their guests.
 This was popular at the time as it gave instructions on how to behave during banquets.

 Medieval food was not ideal in medieval times, especially for the rich.
 Even if they had access to highly nutritious food, they did not eat a well-balanced meal.
-This was the cause of various illnesses such as bad teeth, scurvy and rickets to mention a few.
-Nevertheless, the medieval times showed how food defines culture and history.
+This was the cause of various illnesses such as bad teeth, scurvy, and rickets to mention a few.
+Nevertheless, medieval times showed how food defines culture and history.